 1883 Lalique contributes to the trade magazine Le Bijou.

-1884 Lalique worked for two years with Varenne, his drawings bear the trade stamp Lalique & Varenne, 84, Rue de Vaugirard
+1884 Lalique worked for two years with Varenne; his drawings bear the trading stamp Lalique & Varenne, 84, Rue de Vaugirard

 1885 Lalique takes over the workshop of Jules Destape on Place Gaillon.He begins producing the innovative jewellery which he is famous for.
 He fabricates jewellery in the traditional style, selling many to other firms.
 He presents a corsage ornament in the form of a flight of swallows to Boucheron.

 During this time he makes increasing use of novel and inexpensive materials, including translucent enamels, semi-precious stones, ivory and hard stones.
 His workshop supervisor was Briancon.
 They would work together for the next twenty years.

 1886 Lalique marries his first wife, Marie-Louise Lambert.
 A daughter, Georgette, is born but dies prematurely on December 12, 1910.

 1887 The Flight of Swallows parure is bought by Boucheron, allowing Lalique to begin working in gold.
 Lalique draws inspiration from Japanese Art.

 1889 At the Exposition Universelle in Paris, Vever and Boucheron include Lalique works in their displays.
 Lalique produces a diamond-set brooch in the form of three little songbirds perched on a rose branch for Le Maison Vever.